AdobeDocs/campaign-classic.pt-BR/help/platform/using/creating-and-managing-lists.md

    ![](assets/s_ncs_user_add_selection_to_group_3.png)

-A opção **[!UICONTROL Recreate the list]** exclui o conteúdo anterior da lista.
+The **[!UICONTROL Recreate the list]** option deletes the earlier content from the list.
 Esse modo é otimizado uma vez que nenhuma consulta é necessária para verificar se os perfis já estão vinculados à lista.

-Se você desmarcar a opção **[!UICONTROL No trace of this job is saved in the database]**, poderá selecionar (ou criar) a pasta de execução onde as informações vinculadas a esse processo serão armazenadas.
+If you uncheck the **[!UICONTROL No trace of this job is saved in the database]** option, you can select (or create) the execution folder where the information linked to this process will be stored.

 A seção superior da janela permite monitorar a execução.
-O botão **[!UICONTROL Parar]** permite interromper o processo.
+The **[!UICONTROL Stop]** button lets you stop the process.
 Os contatos já processados são vinculados à lista.

 É possível monitorar o processo na guia **[!UICONTROL Lists]** nos perfis relacionados a esta operação: